-Wood based mulch shall be used around all plantings and in all plant beds.
-Large areas of wood mulch that do not contain plantings shall not be permitted except when used around play structures.
-In organic ground cover material, including rock, chip brick, and synthetic turf, is prohibited except in extremely limited applications as may be deemed acceptable by the City.
+Wood based or mineral based mulch shall be used around all plantings and in all plant beds.
+Large areas of mulch that do not contain plantings shall not be permitted except when engineered wood fiber is used for playground surfacing.
+Inorganic washed mineral mulch, free from fines and dust, including crushed limestone, granite, basalt, and decomposed gravel may be used in planting beds.